dapr/quickstarts/9.secretstore/README.md

 ## Next Steps

-If you want to update the node app, you could do so by following the steps below:
+If you want to update the node app, you can do the following:

 1. Update Node code as you see fit!
 2. Navigate to the node app directory you want to build a new image for.